 In many APA cases, the taxpayer's application is preceded by a pre-file conference with the APA staff in which the taxpayer can solicit the informal views of the APA Program.
 Pre-file conferences can occur on an anonymous basis, although a taxpayer must disclose its identity when it applies for an APA.
-Taxpayers must file the appropriate user fee on or before the due date of the tax return for the first taxable year that the taxpayer proposes to be covered by the APA.
+Taxpayers must file the appropriate user fee on or before the due date, including extensions, of the tax return for the first taxable year that the taxpayer proposes to be covered by the APA.
+(If the taxpayer receives an extension to file its tax return, it must file its user fee no later than the actual filing date of the return.)
 Many taxpayers file a user fee first and then follow up with a full application later.
 The procedures for pre-file conferences, user fees, and applications can be found in §§ 3 and 4 of Rev. Proc.
 2006-09.

 The APA application can be a relatively modest document for small businesses.
 Section 9 of Rev. Proc.
-2006-09 describes the special APA procedures for Small Business Taxpayers.
+2006-09 describes the special APA procedures for small business taxpayers.
 For most taxpayers, however, the APA application is a substantial document filling several binders.
-The APA Program makes every effort to reach an agreement on the basis of the information provided in the taxpayer's application.
+APA applications must be accompanied by a declaration, signed by an authorized corporate officer, attesting to the accuracy and completeness of the information presented.

 The application is assigned to an APA team leader who is responsible for the case.
 The APA team leader's first responsibility is to organize the APA team.
 This involves contacting the appropriate LMSB International Territory Manager to secure the assignment of an international examiner to the APA case and the LMSB Counsel's office to secure a field counsel lawyer.
 In a bilateral case, the U.S. Competent Authority will assign a U.S. Competent Authority analyst to the team.
 In a large APA case, the international examiner may invite his or her manager and other LMSB personnel familiar with the taxpayer to join the team.
-When the APA may affect taxable years in Appeals, the appropriate appellate conferee will be invited to join the team.
-In all cases, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether to include a technical advisor on the team.
-The IRS APA team will generally include a technical advisor if the APA request concerns cost sharing, intangibles, or services.
+If the APA may affect taxable years in Appeals, the appropriate appellate conferee will be invited to join the team.
+In appropriate cases, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether to include a technical advisor on the team.
+The IRS APA team will generally include a technical advisor if the APA request concerns cost sharing, or a complex intangibles or services transaction.
 The APA team leader then distributes copies of the APA application to all team members and sets up an opening conference with the taxpayer.
 The APA office strives to hold this opening conference within 45 days of the assignment of the case to a team leader.
 At the opening conference, the APA team leader proposes a case plan designed, if feasible, to complete a unilateral APA or, in the case of a bilateral APA, the recommended U.S. negotiating position within 12 months from the date the full application is filed.
-The actual median and average times for completing unilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for Small Business Taxpayers are shown below in Tables 2, 5, and 10, respectively.
+The actual median and average times for completing unilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers are shown below in Tables 2, 5, and 10, respectively.